 Workshop: Leading Change Isn't a Spectator Sport

 During these times of unprecedented change, leaders of organizations have the opportunity to refresh the focus and spirit of members of their workforce resulting in a higher-motivated workforce delivering superior service.
-This session focuses on identifying common scenarios related to managing change initiatives and how to translate the forces for change into a tailwind with practical, tactical and impactful ideas you can begin using tomorrow.
-(Practice Group: 6- Initiative, Risk Taking, Vision, Creativity and Innovation)
+This session focuses on identifying common scenarios related to managing change initiatives and how to translate the forces for change into a tailwind with practical, tactical, and impactful ideas you can begin using tomorrow.
+(Practice Group: 6 - Strategic Leadership)

 Workshop: Fatal Flaws of a Council-Management Relationship

-Presented by George B. Cuff, FCMC a management consultant, author and former Mayor and a former municipal administrator who has received consistently high marks in the evaluations of his sessions for ICMA.
-George will examine this “hot” topic from a series of perspectives and will address: The Challenges/Pitfalls of Executive Leadership Key Distinctions: Council/Mayor Roles Importance of “Tone at the Top” Sources of Landmines Why/How Managers Create Own Problems Council Expectations of their City Manager Where Role Clarity Should Begin Signals the Relationship is Not Working Survival Strategies Assessing the Results of a Healthy Relationship: A Council-City Manager Covenant.
-(Practice Groups: 1- Personal and Professional Integrity ; 2- Community Engagement; 3- Equity and Inclusion; 4 - Staff Effectiveness; 5- Personal Resiliency and Development; 7 - Strategic Planning; 8- Policy Facilitation and Implementation; 9- Community and Resident Service)
+This workshop will examine this “hot” topic from a series of perspectives and will address: The Challenges/Pitfalls of Executive Leadership, Key Distinctions: Council/Mayor Roles, Importance of “Tone at the Top,” Sources of Landmines: Why/How Managers Create Their Own Problems, Council Expectations of their City Manager, Where Role Clarity Should Begin, Signals that the Relationship is Not Working, Survival Strategies, Assessing the Results of a Healthy Relationship: A Council-City Manager Covenant.
+(Practice Groups: 1- Personal and Professional Integrity; 2 - Community Engagement; 3 - Equity and Inclusion; 4 - Staff Effectiveness; 5 - Personal Resiliency and Development; 7 - Strategic Planning; 8 - Policy Facilitation and Implementation; 9 - Community and Resident Service)

 Workshop: Your Leadership Playbook